John-Kingham/birds-beasts-fishes/README.md

 - When the game first loads, the user is shown the game's title and sub-title.
 - The title uses ASCII art to produce a very large font, which makes the "loading screen" more engaging for younger players.
-- This section is useful to users because the title clearly tells them which game they've launched, and the sub-title tells them that they're about to play an animal-based word game.
+- This is useful to users because the title clearly tells them which game they've launched, and the sub-title tells them that they're about to play an animal-based word game.

 ![Game title](docs/images/game-title.png)